st18036/amdt-mobile/README.md

 This app was developed using React Native (Expo) and integrates simulated data from Auckland Transport (AT) and NIWA.
-It demonstrates how mobile digital twin systems can support urban analytics, public awareness, and smart city planning.

 **Prerequisites**